 Yes.
-In addition to maintaining Operating Reserves equal to 5 months operating budget, an Emergency Capital Reserve, and a Capital Project Reserve, the District added a Rate Stabilization Reserve in October 2015 and a Recycled Water Cash Flow Reserve in December 2016.
-The District maintains total reserves over the \$28 million target for all reserves.
+In addition to maintaining Operating Reserves equal to months operating budget, an Emergency Capital Reserve, and a Capital Project Reserve, the District added a Rate Stabilization Reserve in October 2015 and a Recycled Water Cash Flow Reserve in December 2016.
+The District added a Treatment Plant Reserve in August 2021, to build reserves for additional capital requirements of the treatment plant and avoid additional debt.
+The District has total reserve targets of \$54 million, as of December 31, 2022, with \$81 million in funds.

-Analysis: Sewer Service Charges (SSC's) constitute an average 94% of District revenues over the last five years, with the significant majority of that revenue coming from residential customers.
-SSC's are collected as an assessment on the property tax statements.
+Analysis: Sewer Service Charges (SSC's) constitute 96% of District revenues over the last five years, with approximately 82% of that revenue from residential customers.
+Most SSC's are collected as an assessment on the property tax statements.
 This factor helps to provide adequate revenue stability for the District.
-The establishment of the reserves, which are fully funded, help to provide financial stability.
+The establishment of the reserves, help to provide financial stability.